Thank you for your interest in the Tenovus Cancer Care Will writing service.

 Our Partners are known in the charity field as industry leaders and we’re proud to work with them to offer you a variety of ways to write your Will.

 The Goodwill Partnership (TGP) is an established best practice, home-visit Will writing service created in 2009 specifically to work with UK Charities.
 TGP provide home-visit service to all postcodes in England and Wales; a TGP trained home-visit counsellor will visit you at home to take your instructions and create your Will.
 Your home visit is likely to take around an hour.
 Your Will will then be reviewed by a panel of solicitors, who are regulated by SRA and The Law Society, before being sent back to you to sign.
 Your TGP councillor will offer the option to have your Will stored with the Panel Solicitor and to take advantage of TGP’s lifetime membership (allowing unlimited future updates and amendments) for just £24 per annum.
 There is no obligation for you to do this, however it is important your Will is stored securely.
-The full process will take 2-4 weeks and we ask that you complete your Will within six months of registering with us.
+The full process will take 2-4 weeks.
+Call 0844 669 6148 or click here to make an appointment.

 Can I make changes to my Will?

 You can make or update your Will as part of our Free Wills Month campaign.
-If you want to make changes to your Will, you can do so at any time by contacting your Solicitor or chosen Will writing Partner.
+You can do so at any time by contacting one of our Will writing Partners (See FAQ above) or by completing this form

 It’s recommended that you update your Will if you make any life changes that could impact your current Will.
 For example: moving to a new house, the arrival of grandchildren, family bereavement, changes to your financial situation.